hiasinho/hiasvim/README.md

 ### My vim configuration

-The focus is on Rails.
+The focus is on Rails development.

 The config is using [Vundle](http://github.com/gmarik/vundle) for plugins.